All-On-4® vs Snap-On Dentures vs Traditional Dentures

 The biggest difference between an All-on-Four appliance and an overdenture is the way that it’s shaped.
 As a permanent appliance, you never have to take it out.
 Plus, All-on- Four treatments don’t cover the roof of your mouth.This permanent solution to tooth loss and dental damage has a positive impact on jaw health as well.
 Traditional non-surgical treatment options like dentures do not protect against jaw degeneration.
 By choosing dental implants, patients will gain an increase in jaw stability.
 The All-On-4® has additional benefits such as requiring less jaw bone tissue than traditional implants, greater convenience and less downtime, and enhanced stability and support for their denture thanks to the strong titanium base.

-Though the All-On-4® comes with many pros there are certainly drawbacks such as a large in speech or pronounciation after the implant surgery, higher cost, as well as tender gums and difficulty eating during the healing process.
+Though the All-On-4® comes with many pros there are certainly drawbacks such as a large change in speech or pronounciation after the implant surgery, higher cost, as well as tender gums and difficulty eating during the healing process.
 Additionally, since the procedure is highly technical, those who are not experts can fail to spend the time needed for proper treatment planning or fail to communicate with the surgeon, leading to compromised implants.

 Which is right for you?